iD Mobile review 2025: our expert view on the network

 Loading phone deals...

-✔ iD’s phone deals are great value but not very flexible
+✔ iD’s phone deals are low in cost but not very flexible

 Unlike most other networks, iD don’t offer any phone contracts over finance.
 Instead they offer all their phones on traditional 24-month contracts, making them a bit less flexible than finance based contracts.